Althaea officinalis: Herbal medicine

 Marshmallow is traditionally used as relief for irritation of mucous membranes, including use as a gargle for mouth and throat ulcers and gastric ulcers.
-In Russia, the root syrup is sold without a prescription by pharmacies, with intent to treat respiratory and digestive ailments.

 Culinary

 Most of the mallows have been used as food, and are mentioned by early classic writers with this connection.
 Mallow was an edible vegetable among the Romans; a dish of marsh mallow was one of their delicacies.
 Prospero Alpini stated in 1592 that a plant of the mallow kind was eaten by the Egyptians.
 Many of the poorer inhabitants of Syria subsisted for weeks on herbs, of which marshmallow is one of the most common.
-When boiled first and fried with onions and butter, the roots are said to form a palatable dish, and in times of scarcity consequent upon the failure of the crops, this plant, which grows there in great abundance, is collected heavily as a foodstuff.
+When boiled first and fried with onions and butter, the roots are said to form a palatable dish.
+In times of scarcity consequent upon the failure of the crops, this plant, which grows in Syria in great abundance, is collected heavily as a foodstuff.

 The young leaves can be cooked.
 The flower buds can be pickled.
 The roots can be peeled, sliced, boiled and sweetened to make candy.
 Water used to boil any part of the plant can be used as an egg white substitute.